 Here are five ways to keep your veins healthy through a holiday feast.

-1. Limit your calorie intake
+1. Limit your salt & calorie intake

 It's no secret that foods filled with calories can lead to weight gain—and those are of course the BEST holiday foods.
 But just how do those extra pounds affect you?

 Excess body weight puts a strain on your veins, making it harder for them to send blood back up to your heart.
 As a result, pressure increases in the valves that are inside your veins, which can make them more susceptible to leakage.
 A leaking valve can cause blood to pool in the veins, leading to the unsightly bulge of varicose veins.
+Try to adopt a low-salt diet as this helps prevent swelling due to water retention.

 So keep track of your mashed potato intake and eat your favorite holiday foods in moderation.